OpenDDS/OpenDDS/docs/android.md

 As of API 30+, LinuxNetworkConfigMonitor can no longer be used, as Netlink sockets are blocked by OS for security reasons.
 Instead, NetworkConfigModifier is utilized.
-As a concequence of this, two new variables are required from the user, android_sdk, and android_target_api.
-These correspond to the location of your sdk, likely /home/<username>/Android/Sdk on Linux, and the API number you are building for.
-The NetworkConfigModifier is set up along with the necessary network callbacks when the user uses "TheParticipantFactory.WithArgs".
+As a consequence of this, two new variables are required from the user, android_sdk, and android_target_api.
+These correspond to the location of your sdk, likely /home/<username>/Android/Sdk on Linux, and the API number you are targeting.
+The NetworkConfigModifier is set up along with the necessary network callbacks when the user uses `TheParticipantFactory.WithArgs`.

 ### OpenDDS Configuration Files